watermelon1024/EEW/README.md

 > This project uses the API provided by [ExpTech](https://exptech.com.tw).
 Please adhere to their [Terms of Service](https://exptech.com.tw/tos).

 > [!NOTE]
-> This project is currently in beta.
+> This project is currently in beta, and may undergo significant changes.

 # Installing
  **Python 3.8 or higher is required**